 6 or more long terms: 2.00 grade average

 2. A student who at the end of any long term has a term grade point average below a 1.500 is placed on academic probation regardless of the student’s cumulative grade point average.
-When a student goes on academic probation, he or she will be required to meet with the Assistant Dean for Advising.
-The Assistant Dean for Advising will determine the needs of the particular student after an interview and testing as needed and will supervise the student’s progress in consultation with the advisor and instructors.
-The Assistant Dean for Advising will provide the Academic Standards Committee with information about the progress or lack of progress of the students on probation.
+When a student goes on academic probation, he or she will be required to meet with either the Assistant Dean of Academic Affairs or an appropriate designated staff or faculty member.
+This meeting will determine the needs of the particular student after an interview and student’s progress will be monitored periodically in consultation with the advisor and instructors.
+The Assistant Dean for of Academic Affairs will provide the Academic Standards Committee with information about the progress or lack of progress of the students on probation.

 Academic Suspension